Based on modeling of

 for the need for long wing data.

-To document a JEE it is
+To document a JEE it is necessary

-the maximum extinction by Torus material occurs.
+maximum extinction by Torus material occurs.

 It is important when